 5) Corporate social responsibility

-With the launch of digital dating apps, there also comes a unique set of problems.
-Of course, it has benefitted many users when it comes to finding love, but digital sexual harassment issues also tend to arise.
+Launching digital dating apps, comes with a unique set of problems.
+Of course, it has helped many users to find love.
+Nevertheless, digital sexual harassment issues also tend to arise.

-Herd has been thriving because of her understanding that these issues may arise, and she wanted to show audiences that she was doing everything she could to create a safe place for people to communicate and meet people.
+Herd has thrived because of her understanding that these issues may arise.
+She wanted to show audiences that she was doing everything she could to create a safe place for people to communicate and meet people.

-In 2019, Herd approached the Texas State Capitol to advocate a new law stating that sending unsolicited nude photos, a phenomenon that has become abundant in dating apps and even AirDrop, would be punishable by law.
-The law was passed in August 2019, and she is attempting to advocate it in other states around the U.S. On her Instagram, she posts about this event and states, “If it’s a crime to expose yourself in public, it should be a crime to send unsolicited lewd photos and content online.”
-She says that the company wasn’t trying to stop free expression but wanted to create online accountability and digital consequences that matched the real world.
+In 2019, Herd approached the Texas State Capitol to advocate a new law stating that sending unsolicited nude photos would be punishable by law.
+The law was passed in August 2019, and she is attempting to advocate it in other states around the U.S. On her Instagram, she posts about this event and states, “If it’s a crime to expose yourself in public.
+It should be a crime to send unsolicited lewd photos and content online.”
+She says that the company wasn’t trying to stop free expression.
+Instead, they wanted to create online accountability and digital consequences that matched the real world.
 She also makes a call-to-action for her followers by telling them that they can support the movement by checking Bumble’s in-app card.

 6) OOH advertising

-While traditional players have continued to reach on-the-go consumers via mobile devices, Bumble wanted to revert to “old-school” advertising to change the game.
+While traditional players have continued to reach on-the-go consumers via mobile devices, Bumble reverted to “old-school” advertising to change the game.
 Since it was/is a digitally native brand, Bumble wanted to do something that many companies nowadays have overlooked, going back to the days of traditional marketing and advertising through ads across storefronts, subway stations, buses, and more to highlight diversity in the app community.
-This strategy was successful due to the brand focusing on its location-based roots and targeting the ads to their users’ neighborhoods, favorite hangouts, and workplace.
+This strategy was successful due to the brand focusing on its location-based roots and targeting the ads to their users’ neighborhoods, favorite hangouts, and workplaces.
 According to Outfront Media CMO Jodi Sense,

 ‘They took a media format that felt as impersonal as the New York subway and targeted it down to personas in particular locations, making a mass platform feel highly personalized.”

 Bumble understood the importance of combining traditional and digital marketing.
-Along with the OOH ads they had created, they also began short-form docuseries and social content on Instagram to reach their digital audience.
-Bumble’s in-house creative team wanted to increase Bumble’s user base, which was very successful due to their strong marketing strategy that continued to ignite loyalty and help retain a fanbase.
+Along with the OOH ads they had created they also began short-form docuseries and social content on Instagram to reach their digital audience.
+Bumble’s in-house creative team wanted to increase Bumble’s user base.
+This proved to be very successful due to their strong marketing strategy that continued to ignite loyalty and help retain a fanbase.

 7) Company expansion

 To give more opportunities for users of the app, Bumble created different modes of use.
-They added Bumble Bizz and Bumble BFF to provide a hybrid of opportunities for influencer partnerships and reach an even bigger audience.
-By diversifying their brand, they were able to capture the attention of more people with differing interests and connect with influencers that had already been fans of the brand.
-Because of this, influencer marketing campaigns starting appearing to create a more meaningful relationship between the brand, its influencers, and its consumers.
+They added Bumble Bizz and Bumble BFF.
+In this way, they provided a hybrid of opportunities for influencer partnerships and reach an even bigger audience.
+By diversifying their brand, they were able to capture the attention of more people with differing interests and connect with influencers who had already been fans of the brand.
+As a result, influencer marketing campaigns started creating a more meaningful relationship between the brand, its influencers, and its consumers.

-The structure of Bumble BFF also used influencer marketing as part of their campaign strategy.
-The company tried to find influencers on college campuses and major cities to encourage them to try the application to find like-minded individuals to stay connected.
-By focusing on that audience, they could spot thought-leaders that already had a dedicated audience and create meaningful engagements that could result in longer-lasting partnerships.
+The structure of Bumble BFF also used influencer marketing as part of its campaign strategy.
+The company tried to find influencers on college campuses and major cities.
+They then encourage these people to try the application to find like-minded individuals and stay connected.
+By focusing on that audience, they could spot thought-leaders who already had a dedicated audience and create meaningful engagements that could result in longer-lasting partnerships.
 Finding the appropriate influencer helps set companies apart because they can seamlessly connect a brand’s message and goals to target audiences.

 8) Helping audiences

 As mentioned previously, the digital age has caused almost everyone to gravitate towards the Internet and their smartphones for everything they need.
-Especially during the time of social distancing and self-isolation due to the COVID-19 pandemic and most activities have been moved to digital platforms, online dating saw a shift since people could not go outside and meet new people.
+This is especially the case during this time of social distancing and self-isolation due to the COVID-19 pandemic.
+Most activities have been moved to digital platforms.
+As a result, online dating saw a shift since people could not go outside and meet new people.

 9) Revenue model

 While Bumble launched in 2014, it did not begin monetizing via in-app purchases until August 2016.
 Even now, the app is free to download and use for its primary features.
-But, Bumble has been so successful because of its three revenue models; the Freemium model, its in-app purchases, and its subscription-based model.
+Nevertheless, Bumble has been so successful because of its three revenue models; the Freemium model, its in-app purchases, and its subscription-based model.
 Users can use the app without having to pay anything.
-Still, through its various revenue models, Bumble has retained loyalty and has transformed the dating experience, and empowers ladies around the world.
+Through these revenue models, Bumble has retained loyalty and has transformed the dating experience, empowering ladies around the world.

 Whitney Wolfe Herd has proven that coming out of hardship can have very successful results.
 When creating Bumble, she was committed to providing a safe and empowering platform for women worldwide, and she has stuck by that from day one.
-As most P.R. professionals know, bad publicity can cause a company to either fail or revert to the drawing board to crisis manage and come up with another game plan.
+Bad publicity can cause a company to either fail or revert to the drawing board to crisis manage and come up with another game plan.
 Herd took her experience with Tinder and created a brand that fits with her views and can use it to help demographics worldwide find precisely what they are looking for.